GuitarML/FunBox/software/Neptune/README.md

 # Neptune (Planet Series)

 Neptune is a Stereo Reverb/Delay pedal.
-The reverb used here is from the [CloudSeed plugin](https://github.com/ValdemarOrn/CloudSeed), and the Delay includes normal, octave, and reverse modes.
+The reverb used here is from the [CloudSeed plugin](https://github.com/ValdemarOrn/CloudSeed) (MIT License), and the Delay includes normal, octave, and reverse modes.
 Neptune is very similar to the GuitarML Atlas pedal.
+The reverse delay is a modified version of the reverse delay from [Veno-Echo](https://github.com/AdamFulford/Veno-Echo) (MIT License)

 ## Controls